 Introduction

 This article is technical commentary for education and engineering analysis.
 It is not legal, regulatory, procurement, or investment advice.
+It is not legal advice.
 Any metric quoted here is paper-reported unless explicitly stated otherwise.

 What These Papers Actually Add